stanmaz/BBOalert/README.md

 - <b>Export Log</b> : write log data to the clipboard.
 Log data should be provided with a bug report related to unexpected bid explanation retrieved from the data
 - <b>Shortcuts</b> : enable button shortcuts

-You will find detailed information later in this text.
+You will find detailed information later in this text but before you continue to read it it is recommended to get familiar with the basic BBOalert functions by following the [tutorial](GettingStarted.pdf).

 ## How to use

-The data should be stored in a CSV-formatted text file (CSV = Comma-Separated Value).
+The BBOalert data should be stored in a CSV-formatted text file (CSV = Comma-Separated Value).

 BBOalert uses the clipboard to read this file and to export eventual updates.
+To read the data

 BBOalert requires the BBO in split screen mode (Account + Settings + Split Screen).